Jorge Soler Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks ninth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in the league.

-- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in the league.
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (17 total, 0.7 per game).

-- In his last outing on Wednesday against the San Diego Padres, the righty threw six innings, allowing one earned run while surrendering five hits.
+- His last appearance came on Friday against the Houston Astros, when the right-hander threw six innings, surrendering no earned runs while allowing five hits.

-- In four games this season, the 39-year-old has amassed an ERA of 3.22, with 6.9 strikeouts per nine innings.
-Opponents are hitting .289 against him.
+- The 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.